 VTS centre - the centre from which the VTS is operated.
 Each sub-area of the VTS may have its own sub-centre.

-VTS operator – a person, appropriately qualified by the competent authority, performing one or more tasks contributing to the services of the VTS.

-VTS sailing plan - a plan which is mutually agreed between a VTS Authority and the master of a vessel concerning the movement of the vessel in a VTS area.
+VTS operator (VTSO) – an appropriately qualified person carrying out VTS operations on behalf of a VTS authorityVTS sailing plan - a plan that is mutually agreed between a VTS Authority and the master of a vessel concerning the movement of the vessel in a VTS area.

 VTS traffic image - the surface picture of vessels and their movements in a VTS area.
+The traffic image allows the VTS operator to evaluate situations and make decisions accordingly.

-VTS services - VTS should comprise at least an information service and may also include others, such as a navigational assistance service or a traffic organisation service, or both, defined as follows:
+VTS services - VTS should comprise at least an information service and may also include others, such as a Navigational Assistance Aervice and/or a Traffic Organisation Service, - IMO resolution A.857(20) - defined as:

-An information service is a service to ensure that essential information becomes available in time for on-board navigational decision-making.
+An Information Service (INS) is a service to ensure that essential information becomes available in time for on-board navigational decision-making.

-A navigational assistance service is a service to assist on-board navigational decision-making and to monitor its effects.
+A Navigational Assistance Service(NAS) is a service to assist on-board navigational decisionmaking and to monitor its effects.

-A traffic organisation service is a service to prevent the development of dangerous vessel traffic situations by planning and managing of traffic movements and to provide for the safe and efficient movement of vessel traffic within the VTS area.
+A Traffic Organisation Service(TOS) is a service to prevent the development of dangerous maritime traffic situations by planning and managing of traffic movements and to provide for the safe and efficient movement of vessel traffic within the VTS area.

 Allied services -services actively involved in the safe and efficient passage of the vessel through the VTS area.

-Hazardous cargoes - include those goods identified by national law as hazardous.
+Hazardous cargoes – include:

+Goods classified in the IMDG code

+Oils, noxious and harmful substances defined in MARPOL

+Radioactive materials listed in the INF Code.

 Inland waters - waters landwards of the baselines which are established in accordance with international law.